Patriots vs Dolphins Prediction — AI Finds CAN'T MISS NFL Lines & Props (Sep 14)

 New England vs. Miami Odds

-AI algorithm Remi is pouring through mountains of data points on each player.
+AI algorithm Remi is pouring through tons of stats on each player.
 In fact, anytime the New England vs Miami trends are analyzed, there’s always several intriguing trends to key in on.
-Not to mention games played at extreme altitude almost always follow normal, predictable patterns.
+Not to mention games played at extreme travel distance almost always follow normal, predictable patterns.

 New England vs Miami Opening Odds